The Catchment Data Explorer is designed to help you explore and download information about the water environment used in River Basin Management Plans

 For each water body, there is a detailed water body page.

-The default view is like this:
+The default view of the classifications data is like this:

 The links between protected areas and water bodies are downloadable as .csvs from the water body pages and the River Basin District, Management Catchment and Operational Catchment pages.